yousefkotp/8-Puzzle-Solver/README.md

     ```python
     nwIdx = int(nx * 3 + ny)
     ```
-  * The next state is a new string where index of "0" and the new index generated are swapped
+  * The next state is a new string where charachter "0" and the charachter at the new index are swapped

 ## Algorithms Used